Implementation of UniPi 1.1 and UniPi Neuron control units as a part of cheap enviromental system for Japanese small farmers

 Technical diagram of a horticulture greenhouse system using UniPi Neuron L503 control unit

 Currently, over 50 customers are using WaBit products, all of them active in the field of agriculture.
-Most of delivered systems are utilized in horticultural greenhouse applications, some systems were however purchased by a larger agricultural industry customers.
+Most of the delivered systems are utilized in horticultural greenhouse applications, some systems were however purchased by a larger agricultural industry customers.

-Farm's control and regulation system consists of one control unit, a pair of weather sensors (thermal, humidity and CO2 concentration detection) and the UECS Station Cloud service.
+Farm's control and regulation system consist of one control unit, a pair of weather sensors (thermal, humidity and CO2 concentration detection) and the UECS Station Cloud service.
 Thanks to UECS compatibility, the system can be extended freely by any other UECS-compatible device, reducing the workload even further and allowing to increase energy and time savings.

 WaBit SmartAgri can serve as a showcase of a fact, that automatization technology is not limited only to industrial and household applications, but can also be successfully employed in small agriculture projects as well.
-Japan itself is a proof that modern IoT technology can be combined with a traditional horticulture and is able to allow small farmers to grow enough crops to be self-sufficient without any excessive time requirements.
+Japan itself is proof that modern IoT technology can be combined with a traditional horticulture and is able to allow small farmers to grow enough crops to be self-sufficient without any excessive time requirements.

 And regarding the UniPi, it can serve as yet another proof of flexibility and adaptability of our control units, as well as their affordability.